viamrobotics/docs/content/en/docs/appendix/glossary.md

     * These are used to help implement components/services.
     * Note: Libraries are called “services” ONLY if we expose their functionality in our proto APIs.

-**Resource**: Resources are individual, addressable elements of a robot (RDK definition) operarted by parts.
+**Resource**: Resources are individual, addressable elements of a robot (RDK definition) operated by parts.
 Parts operate two types of Resources, physical components and software services.
 Each part has local resources, and also surfaces remote resources when a remote is established to another part.
 The capabilities of each resource are exposed through the part’s API.